oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/README.md

       ```

 ### Getting the results
-  - In the directory `oci-security-health-check-standard-<version>` a directory will be created which
+  - In the directory `oci-security-health-check-standard` a directory will be created which
     holds all the output created by the scripts.
 This directory will be
     compressed in a single ZIP file and the resulting ZIP file will be moved to
-    the parent directory of `oci-security-health-check-standard-<version>`.
+    the parent directory of `oci-security-health-check-standard`.

 # License